 - 1/4 tsp garlic powder

-In a small mixing bowl, combine olive oil, 1/2 tsp. kosher salt, ground black pepper and garlic powder.
+In a small mixing bowl, combine olive oil, 1/2 tsp. sea salt, ground black pepper, and garlic powder.
 Brush each triangle top with olive oil mixture.

 Place in the oven, and bake for 10-12 minutes, until lightly golden brown and crispy.
 Take care not to let the chips burn on the bottom.

 Remove from oven and lightly sprinkle with remaining sea salt, if desired.
 Allow to cool completely on baking sheet.
 Store in an airtight container.